 The truth of Jesus is something beyond description in words.

 Truth is a word, but truth itself is not a word.

 Words depend on the ability of our audience to understand them.
 One could tell their cat to “take out the garbage” and the poor critter would stare at them blankly.
-Language, like beauty, is in the eye of the beholder, and depends on the interpreter to understand the word usage correctly.
-Communication is an interactive affair requiring both parties to be on the same metaphorical page.
+Language—like beauty is in the eye of the beholder—depends on the interpreter to correctly understand the word usage Communication is an interactive affair requiring both parties to be on the same metaphorical page.

 Furthermore, talk is cheap, words can also be used to construct a false image of reality and deceive.
 Jesus warns of false teachers, people who profess with their mouths to be faithful, who present themselves as sheep and yet are inwardly wolves—We are told we can know people by their good or bad fruit.
 (Matthew 7:15-23)

 So truth is more than words.
 Truth is an abstraction, it is something greater than the sum total of words and language used to describe it.
 Truth is something bigger than us and beyond our own concept of reality.
-Truth is trancendent and still it is something that can be fleshed out and represented.
+Truth is transcendent and, still, it is something that can be fleshed out and represented.

 The truth of Jesus is God’s word and a living testimony about a greater reality.

 Jesus was brought before Pontius Pilate, a Roman civil authority, to be judged.
 The Gospels give slightly different versions of the events.
 In summary, the religious leaders accuse Jesus, they say he claims to be their king (a crime amounting to sedition against the established state) and insist that he is evil.